 -Columbia Slough near Columbia Blvd.
 Wastewater Treatment Facility-

-I shared my new found interest in the Columbia Slough in my last post, and I just couldn’t get enough, so I attended a free educational event to learn more about this enticing area.
-Co-hosted by the Columbia Slough Watershed Council (CSWC) and Multnomah County Drainage District No 1., the hour-long event was a great opportunity to learn about the Columbia Slough, the watershed, and the human impacts on the water flow using flood control levees.
+I shared my newfound interest in the Columbia Slough in my last post, and I just couldn’t get enough, so I attended a free educational event to learn more about this enticing area.
+Co-hosted by the Columbia Slough Watershed Council (CSWC) and Multnomah County Drainage District No. 1, the hour-long event was a great opportunity to learn about the Columbia Slough, the watershed, and the human impacts on the water flow using flood control levees.

 Byron Woltersdorf, P.E., an engineer for the Drainage District NO. 1 (MCDD), was our tour guide and educator for the event.
-He explained there are four drainage districts along the Columbia River from west of I-5 to Troutdale, the watershed has 31 miles of flood control levees, and with the help of the 1936 flood act and then the revised 1950 flood act, the lower Columbia River basin is now protected from flooding with the help of levees constructed by the Army Corps of Engineers.
+He explained that there are four drainage districts along the Columbia River from west of I-5 to Troutdale, the watershed has 31 miles of flood control levees, and with the help of the 1936 flood act and then the revised 1950 flood act, the lower Columbia River basin is now protected from flooding with the help of levees constructed by the Army Corps of Engineers.

 When the MCDD was formed in 1917, the land in and around the district was primarily agricultural.
 This use of land was perfect, as the annual flooding was great for adding nutrients to the soil.
 However, as the land use changed over time, eliminating flooding was necessary for the growing urban lifestyle.